-- Amy Graziano is Associate Professor and Chair of the Conservatory of Music at Chapman University.
+Amy Graziano is Professor of Music and Chair of the Hall-Musco Conservatory of Music at Chapman University.
 She is also the Director of Music History for the Conservatory.
 Dr. Graziano received her Ph.D. in musicology (1996) and M.M.
 (1990) from the University of Texas at Austin and her B.A. (music and psychology, 1985) from Vassar College.
-She also completed a two-year Post-Doctoral Fellowship in Music Cognition at the University of California, Irvine.
-At Chapman she teaches introductory and advanced courses in music history, The Psychology of Music, and Film Music.
-Her research focuses on the history of music psychology, in particular the relationship between music and neurology in the nineteenth century.
-She has published articles on the history of music and brain studies (with Julene Johnson) in Music Perception, Brain and Cognition, Journal of the History of the Neurosciences, and other journals, as well as a chapter in Neurology of Music (F.C.
-Rose, Ed., 2010).
-She has published on the general history of music psychology in Psychomusicology and has co-edited a double issue of Psychomusicology (History of Music Psychology in Autobiography).
+In addition, she completed a two-year Post-Doctoral Fellowship in Music Cognition at the University of California, Irvine.
+At Chapman, she teaches introductory and advanced courses in music history, The Psychology of Music, and Film Music.
+With Dr. Julene Johnson, she studies the history of music psychology, with a particular interest in nineteenth-century studies of music in neurology literature.
 Dr. Graziano has received several Chapman University awards for excellence in teaching and scholarship.